hackerb9/ugrep/README.md

 <img title="ugrep screenshot" alt-text="Example of ugrep vine" align="right" src="README.md.d/screenshot.png" width="50%">
 </a>

-# ugrep
+# ☙ ugrep ❧

 _Find unicode characters based on their names_

-ugrep is essentially grep for the Unicode table.
+ugrep is essentially [grep](https://www.gnu.org/software/grep/) for the Unicode table.
 It prints out the resulting unicode characters literally, so you can cut-and-paste easily.
+Ugrep is useful for looking up Emojis 😤, finding obscure symbols ⚸⅗ℏ℞☧🌛, or just beautiful glyphs to decorate your text. 🙶❡✯🟔❢🙷

 See also b9's `charname` for the reverse operation which can lookup a character you've pasted into the terminal.